luoshanjie/go-clean-arch/README.md

 ## What is Clean Arch
 Clean Arch from [Uncle Bob](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html), Here are some rules:

-1. Independent of Frameworks.
+1. Independent of Frameworks
-2. Testable.
+2. Testable
-3. Independent of UI.
+3. Independent of UI
-4. Independent of Database.
+4. Independent of Database
-5. Independent of any external agency.
+5. Independent of any external agency

+### Independent of Frameworks
+In the actual development process, we will use various frameworks。If our business and frameworks are deeply coupled, it can be very difficult to change frameworks.
+So we need a pattern to avoid business dependence on frameworks

+## Thanks
+bxcodec's project inspired me a lot(https://github.com/bxcodec/go-clean-arch), and I'd like to thank Uncle Bob for bringing us such a beautiful design